OliverLeitner/OliverLeitner/README.md

 - Web Development, mainly frontend but not limited to.
 Been doing it for years in everything that came along technology wise.

+My stance on AI and using copilot and tools alike:

+- None of my demos or code has been done using assisting Technologies, that does not mean id never use them, it just means i had no reason to so far.
+I have been playing around with openai's chatgpt and a bit of copilot in the past and can see a place for them in assisting with getting things done faster, then again i love to learn new things and actually understand them. in short: its complicated.

 <!--
 **OliverLeitner/OliverLeitner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.